-This is a hotfix for problems reported with LCPD First Response 1.0.
+This is a hotfix for problems reported with and features requested for LCPD First Response 1.0.
 It is included by default with the new manual and automatic installation packages.

 See the change log for more information about the hotfix.

 ANY PREVIOUS VERSIONS OF LCPDFR MUST BE FULLY UNINSTALLED BEFORE LCPDFR 1.0 CAN BE INSTALLED